 In general, an all-mountain ski will have a moderate (80-100 mm) waist width and traditional camber profiles underfoot.
 It's also becoming commonplace for an all-mountain ski to include at least some form of early-rise or rocker profile to allow for easier tracking in variable snow.
 Usually, they will have a sidecut radius in the medium range or may even have multiple radii that allow the skier to execute a variety of turn shapes.
 To find a quiver-killer capable of handling it all, check out our Best All-Mountain Ski Review.

 Now that Freeride World Tour athletes are going bigger than ever before, the big-mountain freeride category has come into its own with the evolution of the sport.
-Expert skiers who prefer to ski in steep, unmanaged snow fields have been consistently pushing the boundaries of what's possible on skis—they need gear that can keep up.
+Expert skiers who prefer to ski in steep, unmanaged snowfields have been consistently pushing the boundaries of what's possible on skis—they need gear that can keep up.
 A true big-mountain ski will be stiff, wide, and long enough to handle high-speed runouts in sketchy conditions.
 Taking cues from powder boards and old-school race skis, they are designed to go big and hard and may be unforgiving to a skier that isn't up to the task.

 Big-mountain skis tend to have fatter waist widths (100-125 mm) and longer turn radii (20+ m).
 Though usually directional, the industry trend is moving towards a freeride preference.
 Skis in this category are now being offered with near-twin construction and rockered tips and tails that allow skiers to get stunty while slashing huge lines.
 If you're a powerful, spine-slashing skier, then a burly big-mountain ski will help step-up your game.

 These days, all the youths getting hyped on 'corked spins' and 'blunt grabs' are doing so on park skis.
 Previously known as 'twintips' park/pipe skis are the chosen tools of dedicated freestyle skiers.
-Simply speaking, park skis are just short, light, narrow skis with their tails turned up in order to accommodate switch landings more easily.
+Simply speaking, park skis are just short, light, narrow skis with their tails turned up to accommodate switch landings more easily.
 They will often have more symmetrical construction and mounting points that evenly distribute the skiers weight and give a balanced feel while spinning, skiing backwards, or doing other steezy stuff.

 Aside from a few designated differences, the relatively narrow dimensions and familiar sidecut of park skis make them very similar to some carving or all-mountain skis.
 Even though freestyle skiers of manufactured terrain have a very distinct style, their sticks are pretty standard fare.
 They usually come with a waist width of less than 90 mm and have a short to medium sidecut radius.
 Other than "twin" tails and sometimes edgy graphics, there isn't much to differentiate them from the pack.

 Theoretically, you could slap AT bindings on any old ski and take them out in the backcountry.
 That doesn't mean you're going to have a good time.
-Backcountry skiing and alpine touring has recently experienced a surge in popularity and ski manufacturers have responded by offering a plethora of options for the uphill skier.
+Backcountry skiing and alpine touring have recently experienced a surge in popularity, and ski manufacturers have responded by offering a plethora of options for the uphill skier.
 Now, the options amongst backcountry/alpine touring/ski-mountaineering skis are almost as diverse as the terrain they are used to access.
 They range from ultra-light, heavily-cambered skinny-skis that are primarily meant to go up, all the way to freeride-focused, rockered chargers that aren't unlike an inbounds powder ski.

 In general, backcountry skis are intended to be lighter on the legs and will often include task-specific features like notched tips/tails for easier attachment of climbing skins.
-Depending on the type of terrain you're looking to tackle, their waist widths will vary from 70-90 mm for long tours and rapid ascents, to 90-115 mm for low-angle powder laps.
-With low weight we generally experience performance tradeoffs like increased chatter less damping ability.
+Depending on the type of terrain you're looking to tackle, their waist widths will vary from 70-90 mm for long tours and rapid ascents to 90-115 mm for low-angle powder laps.
+With low weight, we generally experience performance tradeoffs like increased chatter less damping ability.
 So if you're not stoked on skiing uphill, you'd be better off looking elsewhere.

 Skiers who prefer to slay frontside corduroy with fanciful, high-speed arcs typically choose carving skis to help them accomplish their graceful turns.
 Modern carving skis are the offspring of a long lineage of slalom and GS racing skis.
 With considerable camber and stout sidewalls, they are engineered with a hardcore focus on edge hold, speed, and precision turning.
 Following in the footsteps of their racing brethren, carving skis are typically narrow-waisted, stiff, and have a pronounced sidecut.